nasa-jpl/autoRIFT/README.md

 **Standalone:**

-* Put the "geo-autoRIFT" folder and the "setup.py" file under some source directory (see the snapshot below)
+* Put the "geo_autoRIFT" folder and the "setup.py" file under some source directory (see the snapshot below)

 <img src="figures/install_standalone.png" width="35%">